tenant counseling

 Tenant Advocacy

-Tenant Advocacy The Tenant Advocacy program works to ensure Maryland renters are living in safe and healthy housing.
-Our tenant advocates advance housing justice in Maryland through direct service, research, and advocacy.
+Tenant Advocacy Our tenant advocates advance housing justice in Maryland through direct service, research, and advocacy.
 Services include assistance with landlord-tenant issues and tenants’ rights information and education.
-The Tenant Advocacy program is unique in that we provide Maryland landlords and tenants statewide with free information about their rights and responsibilities on the following topics: Lease reviews Eviction Notification and Procedure, Illegal Eviction Nonpayment of Rent (Please note: We do not provide financial assistance.)
-Code Enforcement, including licenses and inspections ...
+If you are a tenant and you are being evicted for failure to pay your rent, please call 211 and ask for the Coordinated Eviction Prevention Intake/ACE Program.Our landlord-tenant work is unique in that we provide Maryland landlords and tenants statewide with free information about their rights and responsibilities on the following topics:Lease reviewsEviction Notification and Procedure, Illegal EvictionNonpayment of Rent (Please note: We do not provide financial assistance.)Code ...

 Housing Justice

 Cars & Auto Insurance Everyone has the right to safe, affordable housing free from discrimination, harassment, and code violations.
-Our Tenant Advocacy and Fair Housing programs assist thousands of people a year struggling with unsafe, illegal, or discriminatory housing situations.
+Our Tenant Advocacy and Fair Housing programs assist thousands of Maryland residents each year struggling with unsafe, illegal, or discriminatory housing situations.
 Our policy advocacy is directly shaped by the people we work with as we seek to create systemic change that leads to better housing for everyone.
 Homeownership can be a vital aspect of wealth-building for low-and-moderate income families.
 The 2009 mortgage crisis devastated thousands of working families across Maryland who lost wealth and equity throughout the crisis. ...

 What We Do Economic Action Maryland Fund strives to empower vulnerable Marylanders and ensure there are strong safeguards in place to help them build and maintain assets throughout their financial lives.
 We fight for families to have MORE: more protections from debt collectors and predatory lenders, more information and advice to avert deceptive tricks and traps, more housing and financial security and a more just economy.
 Economic Action provides direct assistance today and passes policies to change the system in the future.
 Our direct service programs support Maryland households struggling with housing, economic ...